 How to Rim a Glass with Sugar

-- Something to wet the rim - (lime or lemon wedges/juice, maple syrup, simple syrup etc.)
+- 1 something to wet the rim - lime or lemon wedges/juice, maple syrup, simple syrup etc.

 Instructions

-- Add a good amount of sugar rim or plain sugar to a small plate evenly (we used a cinnamon-sugar rim because it goes well with coffee).
+- Add a good amount of sugar rim or plain sugar to a small plate evenly (I use a cinnamon-sugar rim because it goes well with coffee).

 - Pour about 2 tablespoons of maple syrup into a separate plate, or enough to coat the plate evenly (you could also use a flavored simple syrup or other types of syrups).